WPsites/Resize-images-before-upload/readme.txt

 * Less bandwidth used for your host when uploading your images
 * No more massive images uploaded to your site for users to sit waiting to view/download
 * You can drag images right off your digital camera onto the WordPress uploader, getting them online in a flash.

+If you want to force the resized image width/height, overriding the media settings (making it so multisite users cannot change this value etc) you can do this in wp-config.php by setting two constants:

+define( 'RIBU_RESIZE_WIDTH', 1000 ); //1000 px wide
+define( 'RIBU_RESIZE_HEIGHT', 900 ); //900 px high

 Find the plugin on github: https://github.com/WPsites/Resize-images-before-upload